EdZielinski/Project3/README.md

 * views.py

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The views.py file is where we house the functions that the user sees through our HTML pages associated with each function.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- The views.py file is where we house the functions that the user sees through our HTML pages associated with each function.
 The functions in the pinocchio project are as follow:

 **Requirements met**